Steal My Girl: Critical reception

-Jim Farber, writing for the New York Daily News, wrote that the song "boasts a sumptuous production and a chorus guaranteed to make young girls around the world swoon" while adding that it "boasts a melody that sounds like it could have come off a '70s or '80s arena-rock ballad by Journey or Foreigner.
+Jim Farber wrote in the New York Daily News that the song "boasts a sumptuous production and a chorus guaranteed to make young girls around the world swoon," adding that it "boasts a melody that sounds like it could have come off a '70s or '80s arena-rock ballad by Journey or Foreigner.
 The warmly synthesized arrangement also echos the style of that particular era of homogenized pop".
-Christina Lee of Idolator commented that "the song is clearly a hit" as it "morphs into a soaring stadium pop anthem with hard-hitting drum machine beats, glassy piano chords and that playground chant of a hook".
-Mikael Wood of The Baltimore Sun commented that "One Direction is going dad rock" and that the song is a "journey to the '80s".
+Christina Lee of Idolator wrote that "the song is clearly a hit" that "morphs into a soaring stadium pop anthem with hard-hitting drum machine beats, glassy piano chords and that playground chant of a hook".
+Mikael Wood of The Baltimore Sun wrote that "One Direction is going dad rock" and that the song is a "journey to the '80s".

-Upon the release of "Steal My Girl", Hayley Williams and Chad Gilbert pointed the similarities between the song and New Found Glory's "It's Not Your Fault".
+Hayley Williams and Chad Gilbert noted similarities to New Found Glory's "It's Not Your Fault".

 Chart performance

-"Steal My Girl" ranked number three on the UK Singles Chart, the eighth song from the group to have peaked top-three in the UK Singles Chart.
+"Steal My Girl" reached number three on the UK Singles Chart, the group's eighth song to reach three or higher.
 "Steal My Girl" reached number 13 on the US Billboard Hot 100.

 Music video

 The accompanying music video was directed by Ben and Gabe Turner.
-The clip featured appearances from Danny DeVito, a juvenile chimpanzee, sumo wrestlers Yamamotoyama Ryūta and Ulambayaryn Byambajav, acrobats and a marching band.
-Also in the video appears Julie Zetlin, a retired rhythmic gymnast from the United States wearing a leotard previous worn by Belarusian rhythmic gymnast Inna Zhukova.
+The clip featured Danny DeVito, a juvenile chimpanzee, sumo wrestlers Yamamotoyama Ryūta and Ulambayaryn Byambajav, acrobats and a marching band.
+Also in the video appears Julie Zetlin, a retired rhythmic gymnast from the United States wearing a leotard previously worn by Belarusian rhythmic gymnast Inna Zhukova.

-In the music video, DeVito meets up with the group in the middle of the desert where a video shoot is being set up.
-DeVito is serving as their visionary director.
+In the music video, DeVito meets up with the group in the middle of the desert where a video shoot is being set up, serving as their visionary director.
 He dubs each of the members of the group a different expression: Harry is love, Niall is light, Liam is power, Louis is danger, and Zayn is mystery.
-From there, the song starts with Liam smashing a row of silver balls that spell "inhibitions" and Zayn is seen with two sumo wrestlers.
-Niall is seen to be dancing with a Maasai tribe from Tanzania, and Liam is seen as a leader of a marching band.
+The song starts with Liam smashing a row of silver balls that spell "inhibitions" and Zayn is seen with two sumo wrestlers.
+Niall is seen dancing with a Maasai tribe from Tanzania, and Liam is seen as a leader of a marching band.
 Harry is seen surrounded by masked female ballet dancers, and Louis is seen with the chimpanzee, as well as a lion, a flock of sheep and flamingos.
 DeVito appears with the group throughout the video.
 In the end, a rain effect is used on the lot, where the group, DeVito, and all other acts appear together in one shot resembling a mix of Cirque du Soleil and Coachella.